o2platform/Book_WebAutomation/O2Documentation.md

 Simply put O2 scripting using Wathin which is an scripting library in C#.
 This means that if you know C# you'll have no problems getting to grips with the language.
 I didn't know C#, I knew Java, but its so incredibly straight forward it really shouldn't be a problem for anyone who has some coding knowledge.

+The appendix is slowly filling, archiving some of the links to the examples written by Dinis.

 <a name="contents"></a>
 #Contents#